Enzo Elias: Karting

 Elias began racing at the age of eleven.
 His first titles were in 2015 and 2016, winning Top Kart Brasil, 15º Super Kart Brasil, 20º Super Kart Brasil, Brasiliense de Kart, and Copa Guará de Kart.

 Porsche Carrera Cup Brasil

-He was a finalist of the Porsche Carrera Cup Brasil Junior Program in 2018 and began racing in Porsche Carrera Cup 3.8, where he was the champion in 2019, becoming the youngest champion of a Porsche championship at the age of sixteen.
+Elias was a finalist of the Porsche Carrera Cup Brasil Junior Program in 2018 and began racing in Porsche Carrera Cup 3.8, where he was the champion in 2019, becoming the youngest champion of a Porsche championship at the age of sixteen.
 He was runner up in Porsche Carrera Cup 4.0 the next year.
 In 2021, he was champion of the Endurance and Overall classes of the Carrera Cup, as well as representing Brazil at the Porsche Motorsport Junior Programme in Spain.
 Elias won the Overall class in the Porsche Carerra Cup in 2022.
 He won the Capacete de Ouro award and debuted in Stock Car Brasil in 2023.